wvanderp/awesome-dutch-osint/README.md

 ### 🏘️ Registry for addresses and buildings (🇳🇱 Basisregistratie Adressen en Gebouwen)

-The bag registry contains every building in the Netherlands and is the authoritative source from the government.
+The bag registry, which contains every building in the Netherlands, is a key resource for urban planning, property research, and infrastructure development.
+It is the authoritative source from the government.

 Every building known to the government has the following information: